ros2/design/articles/intraprocess_communication.md

 The default value for this option is denominated `CallbackDefault`, which corresponds to selecting the type between `shared_ptr<constMessageT>` and `unique_ptr<MessageT>` that better fits with its callback type.
 This is deduced looking at the output of `AnySubscriptionCallback::use_take_shared_method()`.

-If the history QoS is set to `keep all`, the buffers are dynamically allocated.
+If the history QoS is set to `keep all`, the buffers are dynamically adjusted in size up to the maximum resource limits specified by the underlying middleware.
 On the other hand, if the history QoS is set to `keep last`, the buffers have a size equal to the depth of the history and they act as ring buffers (overwriting the oldest data when trying to push while its full).

 Buffers are not only used in `Subscription`s but also in each `Publisher` with a durability QoS of type `transient local`.